Delaware

 You can qualify to vote by absentee ballot if any of the following applies to you:

-• You are a U.S. Citizen in public service of the United States or Delaware, including in the armed forces, merchant marines, or American Red Cross (or such person’s spouse or dependent residing with or accompanying such person), and you are absent from Delaware due to your service;
+• You are a U.S. Citizen in public service of the United States or Delaware, including the armed forces, merchant marines, or American Red Cross (or such person’s spouse or dependent residing with or accompanying such person), and you are absent from Delaware due to your service;

 • You are sick or physically disabled;